Graphics switching (Ubuntu)

 NVIDIA graphics mode uses the discrete NVIDIA GPU only.
 This provides a better graphical experience, but reduces battery life.
 Most external display ports on System76 laptops are connected to the NVIDIA GPU only.
 (Some models, such as the Gazelle, may also have external ports connected to the integrated GPU.)

-Hybrid graphics mode uses both the integrated Intel GPU and the discrete NVIDIA GPU.
+Hybrid graphics mode uses both the integrated GPU and the discrete NVIDIA GPU.
 Applications will use the integrated GPU unless explicitly requested to use the discrete GPU.